Rose Cut Diamonds: Everything you need to Know

 The name ‘rose cut diamond’ is derived in the sense that the facets resemble the petals of a rose unfolding at the bud.
 This cut stands out because the gem is pretty much transparent due to no facets being present at the downside of the diamond which reflects light.

-Secondly, the rose cut diamond has an elegant, calm and exquisite look as compared to a full cut diamond in all its sparkle.
+Secondly, the rose-cut diamond has an elegant, calm, and exquisite look as compared to a full-cut diamond in all its sparkle.
 Another feature is that rose-cut diamonds carry the weight of the carat all the way on the top.
-It will be viewed bigger than a full cut diamond with the same carat from the top since it has a larger surface area with none of the carat weight stored below the girdle.
+It will be viewed as bigger than a full-cut diamond with the same carat from the top since it has a larger surface area with none of the carat weight stored below the girdle.

 Origin of Rose cut Diamond

-The Victorian and Georgian Eras marked the first instances of rose-cut diamonds in the 1500s.
+The Victorian Era and Georgian Era marked the first instances of rose-cut diamonds in the 1500s.
 They were cut by hand like other antique diamonds and meant to work exquisitely under low light conditions with their wide and large facets.

-Love came to be symbolized with the rose-cut diamond ring.
+Love came to be symbolized with the rose cut diamond ring.
 As a legend and tradition say, The third finger of the left hand contains a vein that runs directly to the heart.
-It truly makes for a beautiful ring on a wedding day for a partner symbolizing togetherness.
+It truly makes for a beautiful diamond engagement ring on a wedding day for a partner symbolizing togetherness.